Staff Machine Learning Scientist, Insitro

 BE, Power Engineering, Jadavpur University (2011).

 I am currently a Senior Machine Learning Scientist in the Statistical Genetics team of Insitro.
-Prior to this, I was a Senior Data & Applied Scientist in Microsoft's AI for Good research lab.
-I work on using AI to solve important social problems related to healthcare.
-Current work covers various domains such as clinical informatics, computer vision, privacy preserving machine learning and genomics.
+Prior to this, I was a Senior Data & Applied Scientist in Microsoft's AI for Good research lab where I worked on using AI to solve important social problems related to healthcare.
 Prior to that I was a Research Scientist in the 'Neurodenerative Research' division of Sage Bionetworks.
 My research at Sage focused on developing Machine Learning algorithms to aid the study of Alzheimer's and other Neurodegenerative disorders.

 I completed my PhD in Computational and Systems Biology under the guidance of Dr. Georg Seelig and Dr. Sreeram Kannan.
 My dissertation title was "Learning and Inference with Single Cell Data".
 I collaborated closely with Dr. Su-in Lee (UW CSE & Genome Sciences) and Dr. Abhyudai Singh (UDel ECE/Math) for a couple of my computational projects.
 I have also worked on the development a pedestrian centered routing app (Accessmap) with Dr. Anat Caspi of the UW e-Science Institute.